broml/Project_Emily/README.md

 connect.
 All operations are performed over HTTP to the PTMS web server running on EmilyBrain.

-## Web Chat Interface

-EmilyBrain hosts a web-based chat interface accessible from any browser on the same network.
-This serves as a text-based backdoor for interacting with Emily without using voice.

-### Access

-Open a browser and navigate to: http://<EmilyBrain-IP-address>/remote

-### Use Cases

-- **Testing** — interact with Emily without needing the microphone
-- **Quiet environments** — type instead of speak
-- **Development** — quickly test/reset

-Emily responds exactly as she would to voice input — the same state machine, tools, and emotional model are active.
-The only difference is that input comes from the browser instead of the microphone.
-Arousal is not set however.

 ```
 ┌──────────────────────────────────────────────────────┐
 │          Emily's Management Console v1.0              │